UPDATED: May 10, 2020

 The video below shows a potential precursor to the exercise above using a yoga mat instead of the higher FITbone.

-The goal here is not improving muscle strength but to improve hind-leg awareness because the dog learns to feel the difference between the floor and the yoga mat and stop backing up.
+The goal here is not to improve muscle strength but to improve hind-leg awareness because the dog learns to feel the difference between the floor and the yoga mat and stop backing up.

 Once your Dachshund learns to feel with their back feet, they may have an easier time learning that they need to lift their legs onto the balance bone in order to get to the different texture.